marlago/website/content/pages/teaching.rst

   Spring 2012.
 Teaching assistant , bachelor course at University of Maryland

 - **Introduction to Language**

-  Spring 2010.
+  Fall & Spring 2010.
 Teaching assistant, bachelor course at University of Maryland

-- **Introduction to Language**

-  Fall 2010.
-Teaching assistant, bachelor course at University of Maryland

 Workshops
 -------------------

 .. class:: default

+- **LingPhil course in reading and visual world eye-tracking**

+  October 2017.
+Instructor, workshop at The Arctic University of Norway

 - **Analyzing linguistic data with R**